Kris Surbaugh, Director: firstname.lastname@example.org

 Funds received for replacement of charges for lost materials will be reimbursed to the patron if the materials are returned in good condition within 30 days of paying the charges.

-If fines or charges are paid with a check returned for insufficient funds, the library will add the original charges plus the bank service charge to the patron record; send a copy of the charges and the bank statement to the patron; and accept only cash or money order to clear the record.
+If charges are paid with a check returned for insufficient funds, the library will add the original charges plus the bank service charge to the patron record; send a copy of the charges and the bank statement to the patron; and accept only cash or money order to clear the record.

 Patrons with overdue materials, fines and/or replacement costs that would accrue in excess of $9.90 shall be denied borrowing privileges, as well as revoking public computer access, until the replacement costs are paid and the fines are under $10.00.